 Honk!
 Honk!
 When anyone thinks of going to the movies, it’s not often they’re referring to a drive-in theater.
-Mostly because they no longer exist in large numbers across America.
+Simply because they no longer exist in large numbers across America.
 Luckily, the Denver metro area has a little bit of nostalgia left with the 88 Drive-In Theatre (8780 Rosemary St.) in Commerce City.
-(Did you know they’ve originally opened in 1972?)
+(Did you know the family-owned business originally opened in 1972?)

 And it not only offers a long-forgotten, unique movie-going experience, but great value, too.
 In 2015, they upgraded to a state-of-the-art digital projector — all on a 40′ by 70′ screen!

 The drive-in is open every night of the week.

 Tickets are just $10 per person — with children 11 and under admitted for FREE.
 Admission includes all movies, usually a double-feature.
 The first feature starts at approximately 8:20 p.m.

 For a double-feature, the admission price makes each flick just $5 per person and that’s definitely blockbuster savings!
 The box office opens at 7 p.m.
 Tickets are not sold online or in advance — just at the box office for that evening’s films.

 The movie line-up changes every few weeks, so check back often.
 Click here for the current line-up.